 Lack of sleep is not only a result of stress, but also the origin of other health problems and problem behavior.
 As a dog person, it is your job to teach your dog to calm down if your dog doesn't calm down.
 This not only helps with general behavior and health, but also promotes the processing of training, exercises and experiences.

 How do you know that your dog is overexcited by the situation?

 - your dog is hardly or not at all responsive

 - you are hardly noticed and there is little orientation

 - the muscles are tense and the ears alert

 - the dog does not lie down and is constantly in motion

 - Despite movement, your dog does not come to rest

-- your dog shows a lot of howling, squeaking, whining, barking, shaking
+- your dog shows a lot of yelping, whining, whining, barking, and shaking

-- there are often skipping acts such as biting the leash, excessive digging, nervous jumping at people, etc.
+- Jumping actions often occur, such as biting the leash, excessive digging, nervous jumping on people, etc.

 - your dog shows no signs of tiredness and demands more exercise

 - Food is refused